 • Skate Canada Insurance Fee $0.70 (Mandated by Skate Canada)

-These annual fees (covering Sept 1, 2023 – Aug 31, 2024) are collected by SCBC and remitted to Skate Canada on the skater’s behalf.
+This base registration fee (covering Sept 1, 2024 – Aug 31, 2025) is collected by SCBC and remitted to Skate Canada on the skater’s behalf.

 PRE-AUTHORIZED PAYMENTS